 Can you spot the women in these photographs?
-Patty Carroll talks about her evocative project Anonymous Women.
+Patty Carroll talks about Anonymous Women.

 - The Best Photography Books of 2016

-It’s been a tumultuous year for the world, and a great year for photo books.
-The best new offerings, plus highlights from roundups in spring, summer, and fall.
+The cream of a great crop of photo books, plus highlights from roundups in spring, summer, and fall.

 - Stars at the Lucies